 |On this page…|

-The configureSdrfFRSGMRSTxDemo.mconfigureSdrfFRSGMRSTxDemo.m script initialize some simulation parameters and the getParamsSdrfFRSGMRSTxDemo.mgetParamsSdrfFRSGMRSTxDemo.m script initialize some simulation parameters and generates a structure, frsTx.
+The configureSdrfFRSGMRSTxDemo.mconfigureSdrfFRSGMRSTxDemo.m function initializes some simulation parameters and the getParamsSdrfFRSGMRSTxDemo.mgetParamsSdrfFRSGMRSTxDemo.m function initializes a number of simulation parameters which are output to a structure, frsTx.
 The fields of this structure are the parameters of the FRS/GMRS transmitter system at hand.
 You can change the input arguments in a local copy of this file in order to match your hardware.

 Type 'help sdrload' to see all possible board names.

 % Configure the example to transmit on channel 12 with the CTCSS code 5. channel = 12; CTCSSCode = 5; frsTx = configureSdrfFRSGMRSTxDemo(channel, CTCSSCode)